ZeroPush/zero_push/README.txt

 * Ruby client for ZeroPush (https://api.zeropush.com)

+---

+== DISCLAIMER:

+This gem is not for use at this time.

 == DESCRIPTION:

 the zero_push integrates with your Rails/Rack apps to send push notifications to your users.